danomatika/ofxPd/README.markdown

 BUILD REQUIREMENTS
 ------------------

 Currently, ofxPd is being developed on Mac OSX.
 You will need to install Xcode from the Mac Developer Tools.
-You will also need the latest version of OpenFrameworks (007 unstable) from the [https://github.com/openframeworks/openFrameworks](github repository).
+You will also need the latest version of OpenFrameworks (007 unstable) from the [github repository])https://github.com/openframeworks/openFrameworks).

 BUILD AND INSTALLATION
 ----------------------